Kakuma: Climate

 Semi-arid climate with average temperatures reaching 40 °C and only drop to the low 30's at night: dry and windswept, dust storms.
 Kakuma is wedged between two dry river-beds, and the occasional rain can lead to flooding.

 The only plants that survive are thorny bushes and a few flat-topped trees.
 As agriculture is almost impossible this results in fierce competition among different local groups for ownership of cattle.
 Refugees are not allowed to keep animals, due to the potential for conflict between the refugees and the local Turkana people.
 This camp was made because of the Lost boys even though they were not all boys.

 Camp structure

 The complex comprises four parts (Kakuma I-IV), and is managed by the Kenyan government and the Kenyan Department of Refugee Affairs in conjunction with the UNHCR.
 As of December 2020, the site hosts around 200,000 people, mostly refugees from the civil war in South Sudan.

-Staff members are housed outside the camp in three large compounds with various amenities, including a swimming pool, bars, shops, recreational centres, and exercise rooms for weights, yoga, and aerobics.
-The WFP and UNHCR have fully air-conditioned, self-contained rooms, and all compounds have electricity and water.
+Staff members are housed outside the camp in three large compounds with various amenities.

 The 5pm curfew at the camp means no help available for refugees after 5pm.
 Don Bosco has special role in the camp because they are the only workers who can help refugees in emergency situations at night.

 Each ethnic community occupies a separate and somewhat discrete location.
 Each neighbourhood built its own market stands, coffee shops, library, and places of worship.